 If you’ve decided you want to introduce meat into your infant diet, the obvious question is when is it safe to do so.

-Once your baby starts eating solids, which is usually around 6 months, you should be fine serving them meat, provided it’s tender, easy to digest and unprocessed (more on all this below).
+Once your baby starts eating solids, which is usually around 6 months, you should be fine serving them meat as well as fish like salmon, provided it’s tender, easy to digest and unprocessed (more on all this below).

 How Should I Serve Meat To My Baby?

-Clearly a baby that’s only 6 months old isn’t going to be able to eat meat the same way it’s served and presented to adults.
+Clearly a baby that’s only 6 months old isn’t going to be able to eat something the same way it’s served and presented to adults.

 So while your little one isn’t ready to tackle a whole New York Strip or beef jerky just yet, they will be able to eat pureed meat or meat that is cut into thin small pieces that don’t pose a choking risk.

 Many parents are understandably concerned about how easily their baby can digest meat.

 The good news is that your little one can safely and easily digest meat, provided you serve them tender, lean pieces that have been pureed or cut into thin, small pieces.